“Is that a Labradoodle?”

-The Otterhound is an old breed of scent hound, developed with a wiry, waterproof outer coat and a softer undercoat to keep him warm as he patrolled land and water to keep river otters from decimating the fish populations in the British Isles.
+The Otterhound is an old breed of scent hound, developed with a wiry, waterproof outer coat and a softer undercoat to keep them warm as they patrolled land and water to keep river otters from decimating the fish populations in the British Isles.
 A good Otterhound coat repels water and dries quickly.

-Everything about this scent hound—from his size, to his coat, to his large feet with webbing, to his sickle-tail that can be seen waving in the tall brush—is designed to make him efficient at scenting and pursuing his prey on land and water.
+Everything about this scent hound—from their size, to their coat, to their large feet with webbing, to their sickle-tail that can be seen waving in the tall brush—is designed to make them efficient at scenting and pursuing prey on land and water.